kpiq/jjChkConn/README.md

 jjchkconn

-jjchkconn v1.3.2.1 : This version includes a mod to display the amount of seconds/minutes/hours that the service as down or degraded.
+jjchkconn v1.3.3 : This version fixes the logic to calculate the amount of seconds/minutes/hours that the service as down or degraded.

 About